High Speed Rail 2 (HS2) phase 1 & 2

 - The impact on Hartwell House near Aylesbury, where our Grade I listed house and Grade II* listed park and garden will be directly affected.

 The proposed route will also pass through the Waddesdon Estate, with its Victorian garden thought to be one of best in Britain; close to Claydon, once home to Florence Nightingale; and Coombe Hill, formerly part of the Chequers Estate.
+Construction traffic is also due to pass through the historic villages of West Wycombe and Bradenham.

-Phase two (Birmingham to Leeds and Manchester)
+Phase Two (Birmingham to Leeds and Manchester)

 On 17 July 2013 the Government launched a consultation for proposed route for Phase 2 of the high speed line, linking Birmingham with both Manchester and Leeds - maps of the phase 2 route are available to download.